manavsehgal/reactspeedcoding/manuscript/c04-react-speed-ui.md

 **Simple.** We will keep our UI framework simple to understand, extend, and reuse.

 **Optimized.** Speed UI framework will be production ready and optimized for light payloads.

-**Reactive.** This topic is TBD.
-We will see if using Microservices and Reactive architectural patterns can be in scope of this book.

 **State Machine.** Our UI framework will support state management.
 This is topic for an advanced chapter, however we will consider this goal as we design the framework.